majo-z/Go-Problem_Sheet_1-Group_C/README.md

-# Go-Problem_Sheet_1-Group_C
+# Go Problem Sheet 1 Solutions
+My name is Marian and I am 3rd year software development student at GMIT.
-Answer to the Go problem sheet from https://data-representation.github.io/problems/go-fundamentals.html
+This repository contains answer to the Go problem sheet from https://data-representation.github.io/problems/go-fundamentals.html